SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    </ spiders have 8 legs

-The contents of a ``Dictionary`` are inherently unordered, and iterating over them does not guarantee the order in which they will be retrieved.
+The contents of a ``Dictionary`` are inherently unordered, and iterating over them doesn't guarantee the order in which they will be retrieved.
 In particular,
 the order you insert items into a ``Dictionary``